The best horse breeds for heavy riders have both heart and heft.

-- Want a pony that won’t panic: Having been used as a war horse during the First World War, the Highland Pony is a calm breed, won’t spook easily, and typically isn’t phased by loud noises.
+- Want a pony that won’t panic: Having been used as a war horse during the First World War, the Highland Pony is a calm breed that won’t spook easily and isn’t phased by loud noises.

 - Enjoy trail riding: Highland Ponies are very surefooted and light on their feet.
-Even today, they’re used in Scotland to stalk deer, so they need to be able to move quickly and quietly over rough ground.
+Even today, they’re used in Scotland to stalk deer, proving they’re capable of moving quickly and quietly over rough ground.

-- Want to ride and drive: Highland Ponies are just as happy under saddle as they are in a harness, and their thick manes and elegant frame makes them a beautiful sight pulling carts and carriages.
+- Want to ride and drive: Highland Ponies are just as happy in a harness as they are under saddle, and their thick manes and elegant frame make them a beautiful sight pulling carts and carriages.

 - Like to feel like royalty: Queen Elizabeth II of the United Kingdom is a huge fan of the breed.
 As well as being the Patron of the Highland Pony Society, she also has her own stud at Balmoral Castle in Scotland.